Getting help and support as a carer

 • Local social services departments who can provide information on registering as a carer and arrange carer’s assessments.
 The GP may also be able to help with this.

 • Local support groups including your local Alzheimer’s Society office, Age UK and Carers UK.
 These are available in many areas and can be a good source of information on what support is available in your area and how to access it.
 At the groups you can talk to other carers who understand what you are going through or are in a similar situation.
 You can share ideas, strategies and advice about caring.
-For details of local support groups contact Alzheimer’s Society (0333 150 3456) or Carers UK (see the section 'Other resources for carers'), or use our online dementia directory.
+For details of local support groups contact Alzheimer’s Society (0333 150 3456) or Carers UK (see the section 'Other resources for carers'), or use our online Dementia Directory at alzheimers.org.uk/dementiadirectory

 • Talking therapies, such as cognitive behavioural therapy (CBT) – these can help carers who feel anxious or depressed.
 Counselling can be very helpful because it gives you a chance to talk about how you feel in a non-judgemental and supportive environment.
 There are many different types of talking therapies.